walbourn/walbourn.github.io/_posts/2023-03-31-vcpkg-now-supports-targeting-xbox.md

 * The Xbox Game OS utilizes a variant of DirectX called DirectX 12.X.
 Building graphics code therefore requires access to the *Microsoft GDK with Xbox Extensions*.
 The Xbox Game OS does not support Direct3D 11, Direct2D/DirectWrite, OpenGL, GDI, or any older version of Direct3D.

   * The Universal Windows Platform (UWP) on Xbox supports stock Direct3D 12, Direct3D 11, and Direct2D/DirectWrite.
 Such code is built using the existing **x64-uwp** vcpkg triplet.
+See [DirectX and UWP on Xbox One](https://walbourn.github.io/directx-and-uwp-on-xbox-one/) and [DirectX and UWP on Xbox Series X\|S](https://walbourn.github.io/directx-and-uwp-on-xbox-series-x-s/).

 * Windows Imaging Component (WIC) is supported, although some extensions and codecs are not available.